celery/celery/docs/userguide/canvas.rst

     >>> s = add.subtask((2, 2), countdown=10)
     >>> s.apply_async(countdown=1)  # countdown is now 1

-You can also clone subtasks to create derivates:
+You can also clone signatures to create derivates:

     >>> s = add.s(2)
     proj.tasks.add(2)